AnayatHossain/AnayatHossain/README.md

 </p>

 ### About
-I am Anayat Hossain, the Founder & CEO of Digidev Solutions and the Head Multimedia Editor at Younus Group of Industries.
+I am Anayat Hossain, the Founder & CEO of Digidev Solutions, Senior Executive, Multimedia Editor at Younus Group of Industries and Software Engineer at SM Technology.
 I have over five years of experience in multimedia editing and mobile application development.

 <table>
 <tbody>